 If control is not achieved with immunosuppressive eye drops and steroid eye drops, consider the following:

-Oral steroids: Oral steroids in children pose a risk of growth impairment, so the prescription should be as short as possible.
+Oral steroids: Oral steroids in children pose a risk of growth impairment, so the prescription period should be as short as possible.
 If long-term administration is necessary, collaboration with a pediatrician is essential.

-Surgical giant papillary resection: Performed to remove inflammatory masses; complete resection is not necessary.
+Surgical giant papilla resection: Performed to remove inflammatory masses; complete resection is not necessary.
 It provides rapid effects, but continued use of immunosuppressive and steroid eye drops after surgery is essential.
 With advances in immunosuppressive eye drops, the need for surgical treatment has significantly decreased.

 Removal of indoor dust mites: Keep the room clean at all times, and manage room temperature and humidity.
 Wash bedding at least once a week and vacuum frequently.